8Ginette8/gbif.range/README.md

 ### Available ecoregions

-Although whatever shapefile may be set in *get_range()* as input, note that three ecoregion shapefiles are already included in the library: *eco.earh* (for terrestrial species; The Nature conservancy 2009 adapted from Olson & al. 2001), *eco.marine* (for marine species; The Nature Conservancy 2012 adapted from Spalding & al. 2007, 2012) and *eco.fresh* (for freshwater species; Abell & al. 2008).
-For marine species, *eco.earth* may also be used if the user wants to represent the terrestrial range of species that also partially settle on mainland.
-For fresh water species, same may be done if the user considers that terrestrial ecoregions should be more representtaive of the species ecology.
-Each ecoregion shapefile has one or more categories, which describe more or less precisely the ecoregion world distribution (from the more to the less detailed):
+Although whatever shapefile may be set in *get_range()* as input, note that ecoregion shapefiles may be dowload using the package: *eco.earh* (for terrestrial species; The Nature conservancy 2009 adapted from Olson & al. 2001), *eco.marine* (for marine species, two versions; The Nature Conservancy 2012 adapted from Spalding & al. 2007, 2012) and *eco.fresh* (for freshwater species; Abell & al. 2008).
+Each are available under different precision levels:
-- *eco.earth* has three different levels: 'ECO_NAME', 'WWF_MHTNAM' and 'WWF_REALM2'.
+- *eco_terra* has three different levels: 'ECO_NAME', 'WWF_MHTNAM' and 'WWF_REALM2'.
-- *eco.fresh* has only one: 'FEOW_ID'.
+- *eco_fresh* has only one: 'FEOW_ID'.
-- *eco.marine* contains a mix of two types of marine ecoregions, with **common** ('PROVINC' and 'REALM') and distinct levels:
+- *eco_marine* contains a mix of two types of marine ecoregions, with **common** ('PROVINC' and 'REALM') and distinct levels.
+- *eco_hd_marine* is the high-resolution coastal version.

 > For PPOW (Pelagic provinces of the world): 'BIOME'.